lxinf/The-Odin-Project/odin-recipes/README.md

 2. I created a new folder called odin-recipes with a  README.md file on the GitHub.com website.

-3. I'll be cloining the The-Odin-Project to my local machine with the command git clone git@github.com:lxinf/The-Odin-Project.git and this will bring all the current repository folder included the odin-recipes that was just created and this README.md file.
+3. Instead of cloning The-Odin-Project to my local machine with the command git clone git@github.com:lxinf/The-Odin-Project.git, I'll be pulling with command git pull.
+I'll use git pull, because this directory already exist on my local machine.
+The git pull will update my currrent directory on my local machine and will update any changes including the odin-recipes that was just created and this README.md file.

 4. Now on my local machine I should able to located and cd into the odin-recipe repo and open the README.md file.